project-gemmi/gemmi/docs/grid.rst

-The unit cell should be set using ``Grid<T>::set_unit_cell()``, which in addition to setting ``unit_cell`` sets also ``spacing``, the spacing between grid points that is precalculated for efficiency.
+The unit cell should be set using ``Grid<T>::set_unit_cell()``, which in addition to setting ``unit_cell`` sets also ``spacing``, the spacing between grid planes that is precalculated for efficiency.

 .. doctest::